ydlr/mix2nix/README.md

 Elixir dependencies with nix.

-To understand where it fits in with other tools used to package Elixir libraries and releases for Nix, please read the [https://nixos.org/manual/nixpkgs/stable/#packaging-beam-applications](Packaging BEAM Applications) section of the Nixpkgs Manual.
+To understand where it fits in with other tools used to package Elixir libraries and releases for Nix, please read the [Packaging BEAM Applications](https://nixos.org/manual/nixpkgs/stable/#packaging-beam-applications) section of the Nixpkgs Manual.

 ## Usage